iampno/iampno.github.io/_posts/2019-01-30-can-words-ever-establish-the-mind-s-arrival-at-truth.md

 ---
 layout: post
 published: false
-title: 'Can Words Ever Establish the Mind''s Arrival at Truth? '
+title: 'Words, Mind and Truth'
 ---
+---
+layout: post
+title: Can Words Ever Establish the Mind's Arrival at Truth?
-## Ancient Questions Revisited
+subtitle: An Ancient Question Revisited

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.
+image: /img/anastasia-azure.jpg
+tags: [philosophy]
+comments: true

+---

+## Introduction

+## Define How One is to establish something

+## And why have I defined it this way?

+## Also how am I using the word truth?

+## On what fundamental grounds or reasons do I have to use truth that way?

+## Only after these are answered, can one begin to respond to the question.

+// Thorough and nuanced

+// Original words and examples

+// Signifance of ideas are explored

+// Foundational ideas are laid out

+// Problems and objections are adressed as they arise